 Most of the unhelpful comments that pregnant women receive in response to sharing their emotional distress or pregnancy depression and anxiety are based on myths.
 These long-standing untruths have been around for years so that they seem to become the truth.
 Myths such as “Everybody feels that way” become oversimplified, pat answers.

 Most people, including clinicians, don’t understand pregnancy depression and anxiety.
 They don’t know that they exist.
 They don’t know that they are the most common problems faced by pregnant women.
 Plus, many women feel guilty and ashamed and don’t share how they are feeling.
 So, the experience of pregnancy depression and anxiety remains hidden.

 2. Help educate your family, friends, and co-workers about pregnancy depression and anxiety.

-It’s really only been over the past 2 to 5 years that we have been hearing more about pregnancy depression and anxiety.
+It’s really only been over the past 2 to 5 years that we have heard more about pregnancy depression and anxiety.
 But, for the most part, it is still information that is only known to perinatal psychiatrists and researchers.
 Additionally, pregnancy depression and anxiety are rarely detected during prenatal care, which speaks to the lack of awareness among women, their families, and their healthcare providers.

 You may need to educate your friends, family, and co-workers.
 You can do this effectively and gently using these prompts as suggestions.
 You’ll notice that each includes sharing your experience PLUS providing information wrapped up in your experience.
 And each prompt is designed to end on information that the person is likely to pick up and want to explore further:

-- At my appointment, I shared with my doctor how I was feeling and she helped me to realize that I’m struggling with some anxiety.
+- At my appointment, I shared with my doctor how I was feeling, and she helped me realize that I’m struggling with some anxiety.
 I didn’t even know that pregnant women could feel this way!

 - My doctor just diagnosed me with depression.
 I had no idea how common it was in pregnancy.